BND Hamburger Icon

 “The ability of machine learning to assist in spotting suspected fraud is well established, but human-led data science is just as capable so far,” said Areiel Wolanow, managing director at Finserv Experts.
 “The key difference over time will be one of cost.
 Professional criminals will keep abreast of industry-leading fraud indicators and adapt their behavior to suit.
 Human data scientists will need to iterate their analysis over time to keep pace, while machine learning algorithms train themselves over time based on observable changes in the underlying data.”

-Algorithms can reduce the time and number of errors as information is passed from one source to the next.
-By logging in to a portal and uploading a PDF, the insurer reduces the amount of data entry and reentry and increases the accuracy, Breen said.
+Algorithms can improve the speed and accuracy of information as it is passed from one source to the next.
+Breen explained that by logging in to a portal and uploading a PDF, the insurer reduces the amount of data entry and thus increases the accuracy of that data.
+“People get tired and bored and make mistakes, but algorithms don’t,” Breen said.

 “With machine learning, I think we’ll be able to do a much better job giving the consumer that advice automatically,” Pogreb said.
 “Based on what you tell me about your business and what I know about similar ones, [I can say] I believe this is the right combination of coverage for you.
-So it’s putting the onus neither on the agent nor on the customer – who frankly doesn’t have the experience or knowledge – but letting the data provide the advice.”
+So it’s putting the onus neither on the agent nor on the customer — who, frankly, doesn’t have the experience or knowledge — but letting the data provide the advice.”

 Customer service